alexmeise/alexmeise.github.io/projects.md

+## Recent Experience
+### Technical
+* Set up a new environment from scratch on GCP with GKE, Docker, Terraform, Prometheus, Grafana ...

+* Testing different tools and finding the best technological product for each task (traefik vs nginx ingress for example)

+* Implementing solutions with a focus on efficiency and security.
+(Secret management for example).

+* Running monolithical applications as containers and creating statefullset manifests from zero with sub-optimal documentation on a tight schedule.

+* Setting up a monitoring system with dedicated application metrics/alerts while prioritizing high availability and uptime.

+* Revisiting decisions with a focus on pricing and security.

+* Automating where possible.

+### Soft
+* Achieving Goals own my own with little to zero guidance/support.

+* Navigating areas out of the confort zone with profesionality and dedication.

+* Working in a remote-first lean, agile team as a Contractor/Partner while maintaining an ethical approach to workload management.

+* Allways keeping the DevOps principles in mind specially around IaC and Configuration Management.
+Do it once as code and then repeat.

+* Maintaining a "lets be ready to scale" approach with documentation and setups.

+* Ready to help team mates and handover information as needed.

+* Self-critical, Responsible, Engaged.

 ## Previous Experience - 2019-2022
 ### Technical
 * Support heterogeneous client's CLOUD infrastrucure: whole lifecycle.
 Mainly AWS but also GCP.